jsafe00/aftershocks-analysis/README.md

 - This chart mixes bars and lines:
 - Bars = how many aftershocks happened each day.
 - Red line = the average magnitude of quakes that day.
-- Orange dashed line = the strongest quake that day.
+- Orange dashed line = the strongest quake that day. <br />
 👉 This lets you compare days:
   - Were there many small quakes?
   - Or a few stronger ones?